 How is planning for the last quarter of the year going so far?
 To help, we’ve rounded up five ways to help your church or place of worship finish 2022 strong.
 We’ve even included a bonus tip!

-Are you wondering how you might better encourage a culture of generosity and support?
-We analyzed the Giving in Faith report, a survey of more than 1,300 faith leaders and faith donors, that is chockful of helpful statistics on giving in the church.
+How might you better encourage a culture of generosity and support?
+We analyzed the Giving in Faith report, a survey of more than 1,300 faith leaders and faith donors, that is chockful of valuable statistics on giving in the church.

-Based on this survey, here are several actionable strategies you can implement today.
+Based on this survey, you can implement several actionable strategies today.

 #1: Leverage the technology investments your organization has already made